It’s 2025 and in today’s digital world, data security is key. However, it’s a topic that doesn’t get the attention it needs.

 But how can you protect yourself against cyber-attacks and digital scams?
 The easiest way to do this is by using file encryption software.
 This type of software offers a high level of security by encrypting sensitive files and making them unreadable to anyone who doesn’t have the proper decryption key to access them.

-In this article, we will discuss what businesses and individuals should look for in file encryption software, regarding Zero Trust Data Security, Access Control, GDPR Compliance, Secure File Sharing, AES256 encryption, Data Loss Prevention, Ransomware Protection, and CMMC Compliance.
+In this article, we will discuss what businesses and individuals should look for in file encryption software, regarding Zero Trust Data Security, Access Control, GDPR Compliance, Secure File Sharing, AES256 encryption, Data Loss Prevention, Ransomware Protection, and also CMMC Compliance.

 Must-Have Features: Encryption Software